The logo is a pig framed between two angle brackets.

 • p:document: the port reads from or writes to an external resource

-As mentioned earlier, if you have multiple input and output ports, you must declare one of each as primary by adding the attribute primary="true".
+As mentioned earlier, if you have multiple input and output ports, you must declare one of each as primary by adding primary="true".
 Ports expect typically one document.
 If you a port should accept zero to infinte documents, you need to add sequence="true".

 The pipeline below inserts image elements from the secondary input port into the doc element passed to the primary input port.
 The ports named source and result are specified as primary ports.